 Since then the company has tried everything, from being a vacation rental site (FlipKey), metasearch tool (like Kayak), an instant-booking site for hotels, plus activities, experiences, and dining reservations.
 Nothing has proven successful, and while they have a 25% share of all hotel reviews, those don’t make money.

 Last year, it was revealed that UK’s Travelodge was caught with fake reviews.
 Travelodge later “admitted that it had been reprimanded for its behaviour on TripAdvisor.”

 The London Times wrote “A third of TripAdvisor reviews are fake…” They said that top-rated hosts have up to twice as many fake reviews as lower-rated ones.
 “Hotels and restaurants are trying to cheat their way to the top of TripAdvisor.”
 TripAdvisor has an alleged zero-tolerance fraud policy.
 You tell us, how could both of these be true?

 It is not uncommon to find up to 40% of a given hotel’s TripAdvisor reviews being tagged “unreliable.”
 Try checking yourself and see.
 Top reviews yield significantly more business, and fake reviews can be purchased in order to make money at our expense.
 TripAdvisor never chose to do anything about this.

 When TripAdvisor fake reviews first made news.

-Beat of Hawaii was one of the first to write about TripAdvisor reviews and fraud, and that was back in January 2009 (see articles below).
-That was picked up by global publications in the US, Australia and Europe.
-The subject has since been widely written about, albeit sometimes buried or forgotten.
+Beat of Hawaii was one of the first to write about TripAdvisor reviews and fraud in January 2009 (articles below).
+That was republished in the US, Australia, and Europe.
 Here’s what we first said: